Languages of Uganda: Languages

 In Bantu-speaking regions of Uganda, dialect continua are common.
 For instance, while speakers in the Mbarara area use Runyankore and those in the Tooro Kingdom speak Rutooro, the communities located between these regions often use dialects that blend features of both.
 Historically, these and other closely related languages — such as Runyoro, Rutooro, Runyankore, Rukiga, Ruhema, Runyambo, and Ruhaya — were mutually intelligible and shared a common literary tradition under the label Runyoro.

 In 1952, distinct orthographies were established for Runyoro–Rutooro and Runyankore–Rukiga, marking a shift toward linguistic differentiation.
 Around 1990, the term Runyakitara emerged to collectively describe this cluster of mutually intelligible Bantu languages.
 Runyakitara is not associated with any single ethnic group but rather with the cultural heritage of the historical Empire of Kitara.
 It has been promoted particularly in academic contexts, such as at Makerere University.
 However, a fully unified orthography for Runyakitara has yet to be developed and widely adopted.

 In south-central Uganda, the Bantu languages of Luganda and Lusoga are largely interintelligible as well.
-This dialectic similarity also extends to the Lussese language spoken in the Ssese Islands of Lake Victoria.
+This dialectal similarity also extends to the Lussese language spoken in the Ssese Islands of Lake Victoria.

 Nilotic languages include Karamojong of eastern Uganda (population 370,000), the Kakwa language in the extreme northwestern corner (about 150,000 population) and Teso south of Lake Kyoga (3.2 million 9.6% of Uganda's population).
 Western Nilotic Luo languages include Alur (population 459,000), Acholi, Lango, Adhola and Kumam.

 Some Southern Nilotic Kalenjin languages are spoken along the border with Kenya, including Pökoot and the Elgon languages near Kupsabiny.
 Kuliak languages Ik and Soo are spoken in northeast Uganda.
 Lugbara, Aringa, Ma'di and Ndo of northwestern Uganda are members of the Central Sudanic languages.